 Location: 255 Spadina Road at Davenport Road.

 The TA holds the records of the current “mega” city, with emphasis on the pre-1998 City of Toronto.
 These records include assessment rolls, building permits, council minutes, and records of city departments.
 The TA also holds the archives of the Toronto Transit Commission, and the records of the St. Andrew’s Society and St. George’s Society.
 Don’t miss the excellent photo collection, much of which is arranged by street.
+See the website for more information.

 These are mostly very small facilities, and can accommodate only a few researchers at a time.
 Be sure to contact archives staff in advance of your visit to book an appointment.